agil3st/portflow/README.md

 ## Live Preview

 You can watch live preview on this [site](https://portflow.layground.id/).
-You can watch (subscribe) this repo releases, so you can get notification when it's updated.
+You can also subscribe for this repo releases, so you can get notification when it's updated.

 ## Running This Project